-$S(S_3-3rd/S_4-4th)$
+S (S3-3rd/S4-4th)

 The "S" shift selector range changes the shift points under part throttle acceleration, allowing the transmission to stay in each lower gear for a longer period before automatically upshifting.
-With the shift selector in the "S" range, the "S3" indicator light in the dash pangil will come on and the transmission will shift from 1st to 2nd and 3rd but not 4th.
+With the shift selector in the "S" range, the transmission will shift from 1st to 2nd and 3rd but not 4th.
 This is especially useful when climbing or descending grades.
 While driving in the "S" range, the car's performance is improved but fuel economy is reduced.